ludlows/PESQ/README.md

 # Note

 Sampling rate (fs|rate) - No default.
 Must select either 8000Hz or 16000Hz.

 Note there is narrow band (nb) mode only when sampling rate is 8000Hz.

+The original C soure code is modified.